 Keep It Colorful

 Upon entering Instagrammer Paulo D’Agostino Bowe’s home, you won’t find a lot of white space.
 As you’ll quickly gather from Paulo’s Instagram feed, mr_goldhouse, his home is doused in rich color from ceiling to trim.
 It’s no surprise that his take on the half-painted wall incorporates two different shades of pink and extends onto the fifth wall.
 The color pairing is muted, yet cheerful, and by keeping the dining room furniture and accessories neutral, Paulo’s paint selection really shines.

-If you’d like to kick the DIY up a notch, try adding wainscotting or board and batten trim.
+If you’d like to kick the DIY up a notch, try adding wainscoting or board-and-batten trim.
 Here, Suzy of Sweet Bungalow did just that in her entryway.
-The moody green shade lets the grooved storage piece (also a DIY!) shine, while adding a contrasting pop of color to an otherwise neutral space.
-Board and batten like Suzy’s would also look stunning painted in a luxe navy or charcoal.
+The moody green shade lets the grooved storage piece (also a DIY!) shine while adding a contrasting pop of color to an otherwise neutral space.
+Board-and-batten like Suzy’s would also look stunning painted in a luxe navy or charcoal.

 When incorporating statement pieces, make sure the wall color highlights them instead of detracting attention away from them.

 Because of their small size, bathrooms can be the perfect place to play with color.
-In this bright and airy bathroom designed by Light and Dwell, a soothing, sage green pairs well with the marble sink basin and warm wood vanity.
+In this bright and airy bathroom designed by Light and Dwell, soothing sage green pairs well with the marble sink basin and warm wooden vanity.
 This space also includes beadboard, which is a type of wall paneling that is relatively simple to install.
 The beadboard’s texture adds another element to the room, creating a delightful layered look.